NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Experiments

-We use ResNet50 as the backbone for our experiment.
-We use NeRF-Det\cite{NeRF-Det} with ResNet50 and depth-supervision as our baselines for comparison in Table \ref{tab:compare}.
-Under our training strategy, after applying our full method, compared to our baseline, we have made significant improvements, with AP under IOU25 by +5.02\% and AP under IOU50 by +5.92\%.
-This indicates that our method can effectively enhance object detection performance.
-The improvement, especially in the IoU50 metric, demonstrates that our method is capable of better integrating spatial information from multi-view and adaptively sample to supplement the original sample points.
-By employing an adaptive sampling approach, we have greatly enhanced the effectiveness of the sampling process.
-In addition to these two metrics, we also evaluate the detection performance at a high threshold, IOU70, which is used as metric in PARQ\cite{PARQ}.
-Our method completely outperformed the results obtained from the previous fixed sampling approaches or works, demonstrating its ability to effectively supplement missing information in the original pipeline and improve the quality of our predicted bounding boxes.
+We use ResNet50 as the camera encoder (i.e., backbone) for our experiment.
+A comprehensive quantitative comparison is presented in Table \ref{tab:comparison}.
+We use NeRF-Det \cite{NeRF-Det} with ResNet50 and depth supervision as our baseline, employing the same training strategy for comparison, as shown in Table \ref{tab:compare}.
+Under identical training conditions, our full method significantly improves performance, with a mean Average Precision (mAP) increase of +5.02\% under IoU25 and +5.92\% under IoU50 compared to the baseline.
+These results indicate that our method can effectively enhance object detection performance.
+The notable improvement under IoU50 demonstrates our method's ability to better integrate spatial information from multi-view perspectives and adaptively sample to supplement the original sampling points.
+By adopting an adaptive sampling approach, we have substantially improved the effectiveness of the sampling process.
+Our method outperforms previous fixed sampling approaches, demonstrating its ability to effectively supplement missing information in the original pipeline and improve the quality of predicting bounding boxes.